shakyaprasen/personal-blog/src/content/blog/implement-push-notification-using-Amazon-SNS.md

 ---
-title: Implementing push notification using Amazon's SNS
+title: Implement push notification using Amazon's SNS
 description: How I implemented push notification system using Amazon's SNS
 tags:
   - how to